kimjoar/writings/views.md

 What's a view?
 --------------

-Basically, it's a component which handles a user interface.
-In my JavaScript code it is responsible for handling a subset of the DOM, e.g. adding text, removing nodes, listening to DOM events and so on.
-But it is never ever allowed access to something which is beyond its subset of the DOM.
+Basically, it's a component which handles some part of a user interface.
+In my JavaScript code a view is responsible for handling a subset of the DOM, e.g. tasks such as adding text, removing nodes, listening to DOM events and so on.
+But it is never ever allowed to access something which is beyond its subset of the DOM.

 Let's look at an example of a view: